99sono/delta-spike-dynamic-content_issue/README.md

 However, the prime-faces code also seems to hint that their specialized dynamic content resource handler is bypassing the normal flow of the standard resource handler to handle their special use case....

 <P> Ideally either priemfaces or delta-spike would come together to find a resolution to allow view scoped beans to be allowed to host the dynamic content of a page.

+<P> Please visit the resources folder for a .docx that illustrates the issue.